omegahh/DeepHiC/README.md

 > Note: We only provide the script for parsing Rao's data.
 If you are using different types of Hi-C data, please replace them with yours.

+> Note: currently, we also provided a script for convert HiC-Pro output to our input in `./scripts/hicpro2deephic.py`. the chrN_10kb.npz files for one cell line data should be putted in `$root_dir/mat/[cell_line_name]`

-> Note: except for Hi-C matrices, we also stored the index of bins whose sum greater than zero for each chromosome, a.k.a variable `compacts` in the same .npz file
+> Note: except for Hi-C matrices, we also stored the index of bins whose sum greater than zero for each chromosome, a.k.a variable `compact` in the same .npz file

 2. Randomly downsampling to 1/16 reads.